paulgiuliano/aldl-pi/README.md

     Bus 001 Device 003: ID 0424:ec00 Some FTDI Device

-In `aldl.conf` is a `PORT=` line -- just throw 0x in front of it and you're good to go.
+In `aldl-pi.conf` is a `PORT=` line -- just throw 0x in front of it and you're good to go.

     PORT=i:0x424:0xEC00

 ### Move to the config directory
 Enter the config directory, and view the configuration files available.

-    cd /etc/aldl/ ; ls
+    cd /etc/aldl-pi/ ; ls

 Here is a brief overview of what the various config files do:

-* aldl.conf – the main configuration file, with options for data acqusition rate, device configuration, and what modules are started by default.
+* aldl-pi.conf – the main configuration file, with options for data acqusition rate, device configuration, and what modules are started by default.
 * analyzer.conf – the offline analyzer configuration
 * consoleif.conf – configures the layout of the main display
 * datalogger.conf – configures the automatic datalogger
 * lt1.conf – datastream definition for the LT1. read it to get the names of the various readouts, etc.

-Look at aldl.conf first, especially if your device string has changed.
+Look at aldl-pi.conf first, especially if your device string has changed.

-    nano aldl.conf
+    nano aldl-pi.conf

 The configuration format is special.
 To specify a parameter and its value, it must simply have an equals sign directly between the value and parameter.
 Anything not directly adjacent to an equals sign is ignored.